liunan-tsinghua/liunan-tsinghua.github.io/content/authors/Yijia Sun/_index.md

 ---
 # Display name
-title: Yijia Sun
+title: Vivi Sun
 # Full Name (for SEO)
-first_name: Yijia
+first_name: vivi
-last_name: Sun
+last_name:

 # Is this the primary user of the site?
 superuser: false